AlexCharlton/glfw3-chicken/README.md

     [macro] (with-window (WIDTH HEIGHT NAME .
 KEYS) BODY ...)

 Initializes GLFW, creates a window as per `make-window`, and runs `BODY` before cleaning up.
-If [opengl-glew](https://wiki.call-cc.org/eggref/4/opengl-glew) has been included in the same file that this macro is used, opengl-glew will also be initialized.

 ### Callbacks
 `glfw3` provides parameters which contain the functions that are called from GLFW callbacks.
 The GLFW callbacks are initialized to call these parameters when `init` and `make-window` or `with-window` are used, but they can be changed with the callback setter functions.